oroinc/platform/UPGRADE-1.4.md

 ####DataGridBundle:
 - `Extension\Pager\PagerInterface` no longer has `getLinks` method for implementation
+- `Orm/OrmDatasource\OrmDatasource`:
+    - now implement and `ParameterBinderAwareInterface`
+    - methods `getParameterBinder` and `bindParameters` have been added
+- `EventListener\BaseOrmRelationDatagridListener` has been deprecated

 ####EmailBundle:
 - `Builder\EmailEntityBatchInterface` currently has mandatory method `getChanges` for implementation